Price: £95 PLUS VAT

 - grassroots - ensuring the financial sustainability of grassroots sports networks and assessing what more needs to be done to encourage participation moving forward

 - the impact of COVID-19 - on attitudes towards public health and exercise, and what additional support might be required as the sector moves forward from the pandemic

 - governance - implications of the Government’s fan-led review of football, as well as issues for safety, liability, and duty of care in the sector

-- media - innovation in commercial broadcasting, online distribution, and revenues associated with it, looking at partnerships, regulation, and changing patterns of consumption
+- media - innovation in commercial broadcasting, online distribution, and the revenues associated with it, looking at partnerships, regulation, and changing patterns of consumption

 This is a full-scale conference taking place online***